naver/android-utilset/README.md

 # Android Utilset

 ### Introduction
-&nbsp;&nbsp;Utilset is a collection of useful functions to save your valuable time.
+&nbsp;&nbsp;Utilset is collections of useful functions to save your valuable time.
 Because there are a ton of different ways to implement a method,<br>
 we often spend our valuable time to search and test those ways.
 Some may work, but some may not work.<br>